mco-gh/mco.dev/content/post/data/wiki1.md

 ## Conclusion

-We now have a robust, reliable, and mostly serverless data processing pipeline to gather new page views every hour and replacing the entity data within 24 hours of its release.
+We now have a robust, reliable, and mostly serverless data processing pipeline to gather new page views every hour and replace the entity data within 24 hours of its release.
 In part 2 of this series, we'll have some fun exploring this data, both with SQL queries and Data Studio visualizations.

 ## Resources and Acknowledgements
 * Part 2 of this series (coming soon)